viant/neatly/README.md

 <a name="Motivation"></a>
 # Motivation

-Most of the data driven application use extensively nested structured data to instruct how application should behave.
+Most of the data-driven application use extensively nested structured data to instruct how the application should behave.
-There are various data format that come here handy like vanilla csv, xml, json, yaml which are more or less human friendly.
+There is various data format that comes here handy like vanilla CSV, XML, JSON, YAML which are more or less human-friendly.
-It is however felt  hat once the data grows organizing it with these formats becomes mundane and difficult task.
+It is however felt hat once the data grows organizing it with these formats becomes the mundane task.
-As a matter of fact in absence of UI or/and datastore (either RDBMS or NoSQL) data organization is challenging.
+As a matter of fact, in the absence of UI or/and data store (either RDBMS or NoSQL) data organization is challenging.
-Neatly has been design in mind to address all these concerns promoting flexibility, reusebility, data cohesion, delegation and data organization.
+Neatly has been designing in mind to address all these concerns promoting flexibility, reusability, data cohesion, delegation and data organization

 <a name="Neatly"></a>
 # Neatly

-Neatly is a neat format for representing nested structured data, with simple tabular approach.
+Neatly is a neat format for representing nested structured data, with a simple tabular approach.

-Neatly use tabular format thus can be easily store as csv or other delimitered format,
+Neatly document uses tabular format thus can be easily stored in CSV or other delimited formats,

-The first column in a row represent an **object tag**,  followed by columns defining the object fields.
+The first column in a row represents a **object tag**,  followed by columns defining the object fields.
-Next row/s would define object tag values, in this case the first column would be left empty.
+Next row/s would define object tag values, in this case, the first column would be left empty.
-You can think of an object tag as it is an object definition, whereas object values would creates one or more object instances.
+You can think of an object tag as it is an object definition, whereas object values would create one or more object instances.
-An object tag can represents a single instance or an instance element wthin an array.
+An object tag can represent a single instance or an instance element within an array.
-In the latter case object tag would be created with **[]** prefix.
+In the latter case, object tag would be created with **[]** prefix.

-The very first object tag in the document represent a **root object**, which can be mapped to either to user defined struct type or a simple map.
+The very first object tag in the document represents a **root object**,  it can be mapped to either to user-defined struct type or a simple map.

 The field defines a path to the leaf object of an object tag.

-Field name should start with uppercase letter in order to map to undelying datastructure.
+Field name should start with an uppercase letter to map to the underlying data structure.

 It can be prefixed with
    1) **square bracket '[]'** to denote that field is an array, all rows below will be elements for the array, unless there is empty line